-Knowing the facts about woodfiber is important, as it is more and more used as an alternative in peat-based growing media in professional horticulture.
+Knowing the facts about woodfibre is important, as it is more and more used as an alternative in peat-based growing media in professional horticulture.

-The wood component, most often referred to as “woodfiber,” was first used in the 1980s–1990s before becoming popular in the last decade.
+The wood component, most often referred to as “woodfibre,” was first used in the 1980s–1990s before becoming popular in the last decade.
 At the outset, very little was known in terms of handling requirements for such growing media components and mixes.
-Increased demand for woodfiber in horticultural container production has acted as a catalyst for thorough scientific studies and trials culminating in more in-depth knowledge of how to manage these woodfiber mixes.
+Increased demand for woodfibre in horticultural container production has acted as a catalyst for thorough scientific studies and trials culminating in more in-depth knowledge of how to manage these woodfibre mixes.

-As you would expect, woodfiber means fibers of wood but is a general term that does not specify
+As you would expect, woodfibre means fibres of wood but is a general term that does not specify

-- the species or mix of wood species used to create the fibers
+- the species or mix of wood species used to create the fibres

 - the age or the parts of the trees (cuttings, branches, timber by-products, whole trees)

 - the mechanical manufacturing process using machines such as extruders, hammer mills, disc refiners, and knife ring flakers